Stratford, New Zealand: Whakaahurangi

 The Māori name for Stratford is Whakaahurangi, meaning to look to the sky.
-The name is taken from a story of the Ngati Ruanui chieftainess/Puhi Ariki named Rua-pū-tahanga who fled her husband Whatihua from Waikato, travelling the track known as Te ara tapu o Ruaputahanga which stretches from Urenui down through Tariki, and ends near Patea.
+The name is taken from a story of the Ngāti Ruanui chieftainess/Puhi Ariki named Rua-pū-tahanga who fled her husband Whatihua from Waikato, travelling the track known as Te ara tapu o Ruaputahanga which stretches from Urenui down through Tariki, and ends near Patea.
 Here she stopped at the side of the Kahouri river near a fresh water spring.
 It is said she sat distraught and cried into the spring, naming it Te Puna Roimata o Ruaputahanga (The spring of Rua-pū-tahanga's tears), then camped overnight 3 km east of the current town.
 Being a clear night, Rua-pū-tahanga lay contemplating the stars when slumber overtook her.
 Withdrawing in respect, her followers observed that their chieftainess slept "with her face to the sky".
 The site continued to be used as a camping place for Māori, the track she followed linking the south Taranaki tribes to those in north Taranaki, and further north to Kawhia.
-Each traveling party would recollect the story of Rua-pū-tahanga sleeping with her face to the sky.
-The name is fitting, given the exposure of the area to a broad horizon on the face of the mountain's ring plain.
+Each travelling party would recollect the story of Rua-pū-tahanga sleeping with her face to the sky.

 Whakaahurangi Marae, a marae (meeting ground) of the Ngāti Ruanui tribe and its Ahitahi sub-tribe, is located in Stratford.
 It includes a wharenui (meeting house), known as Te Whetū o Marama.